nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

 :guilabel:`D` keys).

-The explanation for why this is happening is complicated and involves advanced Python, but the good news is that we can fix it easily.
+The explanation for why this is happening is complicated and involves advanced Python, but the good news is that we can easily fix it.
 Run the following code in the game notebook and the alien should start drifting indefinitely and this time you should be able to chase it by navigating the ship: